knative/docs/docs/developer/eventing/sources/sinkbinding/getting-started.md

 The following CronJob makes a single cloud event that targets `K_SINK` and adds any extra overrides given by `CE_OVERRIDES`.

-1. Create a YAML file for the CronJob using the example below:
+1. Create a YAML file for the CronJob using the following example:

     ```yaml
     apiVersion: batch/v1beta1